Updated on: Feb 17, 2024

 Rose ceremonies add in an extra layer of saying “I love you” during a wedding.
 What makes the ceremony truly special is that it can be just for you and your partner getting married, or it can include sharing the rose with the people you both love the most.
 Having a rose ceremony in your wedding gives your wedding such a personal and intimate touch.
 Something the guests and you and your partner will remember forever and ever.
 Why not incorporate such a beautiful, symbolic ceremony that embodies both love and beauty so magnificently.

 Choosing to hold a rose wedding ceremony on your big, special day is entirely up to you and your partner.
-A rose wedding ceremony is truly unique and beautiful, memorable touches to the big day.
+A rose wedding ceremony is truly unique and beautiful, with memorable touches to the big day.
 Overall, no matter how you choose to celebrate the day, it will be beyond a doubt a wonderful day because it will reflect the love you and your partner share and will continue to share each passing year.

 We hope your day is very special!